andrewmpierce/andrewmpierce.github.io/_posts/2017-03-15-I-left-my-job.markdown

 ---

 The title of this post is pretty straightforward.
 I left my job!
-I had been a contracted developer at AT&T for a little over a year and had done really well there and learned a LOT.
+I had been a contracted developer at AT&T for a little over a year and had done really well there and learned a lot.
 My last blog post was even about getting a promotion there.
 In terms of a first job in software engineering, it was definitely difficult, but I learned an incredible amount and I'm very thankful for my time there and what I learned.
+I was able to go into a full stack position where I knew none of their existing tech stack, and I learned it!
+I only knew Python and some Django going into my job, and I learned and used Perl, Javascript, HTML, CSS, jQuery, SQL, Ember, and probably a few other things I'm not thinking of at the moment.
+It was a really awesome job just in terms of learning a lot of new technologies.

 I had been debating leaving AT&T for a few months, and finally decided to just take the leap.
 I put in notice a few weeks ago and had my last day this past Friday.
 I don't have a dev job lined up, and I'm not actively looking for one!
 My biggest reason for wanting to leave was that I simply wanted to